 Send a real gift like candy or a fruit/cheese/meat basket or a funny gift like a fruitcake and a note like...

 The gift that keeps on giving just like when you enroll in this program."

 When can we schedule a time to answer your questions and help you invest your end-of-year funds wisely?”

 Drop the cat in the punch bowl.

-In my training I help people eliminate “Think It Overs” by taking that away from them right up front with a solid sales agenda.
+You will forever eliminate “Think It Overs” by taking that away from them right up front with a solid sales agenda.

 If you’re tempted to say you want to think it over is it ok if I take that as you not wanting to hurt my feelings and we can just put you down as a ‘no’?”

 Are you just trying to be nice and not hurt my feelings or do you really have an interest in our offerings?”

 If you get a bunch of “no’s” during this time you’ll know how hard you’ll have to work come January 1st to make your numbers or you’ll have time to start looking for a new job over the Christmas break!

 Life’s too short for follow-up calls.